AlexeyVulf/hiker-doc/docs/source/python.rst

 Installation
 ------------

-To use Hikerapi, first install it using pip:
+To use HikerApi, first install it using pip:

 .. code-block:: console